dotspencer/spencersmith.dev/docs/posts/emergency-preparedness.md

 We're starting to transition from disposable battery (AA/AAA) powered things to rechargeable so that they could be recharged from our solar panel and power station.
 These flashlights are water resistant, super bright, usb rechargeable, and are powered by 18650 batteries that can be replaced if need be.

 We also have the smaller 400 lumen version (https://amzn.to/38GVbov) and it has worked great as well.

+> Edit: I think I prefer the smaller one actually now.

 **Rechargeable Camping Lantern - https://amzn.to/39ecA8w**